overcat/stellar-notification-bot/README.md

 ## Note:

-- The not currently only listens to five types of operations: CreateAccount, AccountMerge, Payment, PathPaymentStrictSend and PathPaymentStrictReceive.
+- The bot currently only listens to five types of operations: CreateAccount, AccountMerge, Payment, PathPaymentStrictSend and PathPaymentStrictReceive.